MCJack123/clicktheface/README.md

 #### addons: A complex object containing all the addon information.

-Structure:

-addons {

 addons.all - Array containing all the names of the addons.
 Item 0 is the number of addons.
 Other items are the names.

 addons.name - The actual addon data.
 Replace name with the name of your addon.

-    addons.name.displayname - Useless object with the name of the addon.
+ addons.name.displayname - Useless variable with the name of the addon.

  addons.name.price - Price of the addon.

  addons.name.runFuncOnClick - Run a function on every repeat?

  addons.name.timePerClick - Time between each function or points.

  addons.name.clickFunction - if runFuncOnClick is true, function to be run after timePerClick ms.

  or

  addons.name.timeValue - Points given per timePerClick.

-}
+#### userdatabase: Contains the user data related to the addons

+ userdatabase.name: All the data is in here.
+Replace name with your addon.

+  userdatabase.name.bought: How many of name were bought.

+  userdatabase.name.customPrice: Useless variable containing (maybe) a custom price.

+  userdatabase.name.interval: An array containing the interval integers returned from setInterval.

+That is all there is to ClickTheFace!